goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

 Probably the fanciest shipping mode, air transport is a reliable and extremely quick way to ship freight.
 In terms of shipping, extraordinary speed comes at a higher price.
 Because of its larger cost, air transport is mostly used by bigger companies, but small businesses often use it too.

-This option is the perfect solution for retail companies and light industries.
-Essentially, there are specialized aircraft for hefty cargo but in general, planes are not developed for handling oversized freight of unusual shape.
+This option is the perfect solution for many retail companies and light industries.
+Essentially, there are specialized aircraft for hefty cargo but in general, planes are not developed for handling [oversized freight](https://www.goship.com/shipping-services/large-item-shipping) of unusual shape.

 ### Trucking (Over-the-Road Shipping)